quarzasiphix/engine/README.md

 <h4> C++ std 20 vs 2022 </h4>

-(click "show all files" for every project, vs doesnt save this) runs out of the box, no required setup, just download and compile.
+(click "show all files" for every project, vs doesnt save this)
+<p> runs out of the box, no required setup, just download and compile. </p>

 ---